EMTC at Pushpagiri is scheduled to be conducted on 1st, 2nd and 3rd February 2019

 5. Interaction between Faculty and Trainees is facilitated through a banquet, which is held on day 1.

 EMTC is open to all First Responders of Trauma – doctors and nurses, irrespective of specialty.
-The number of delegates shall be restricted to 25 on a ‘first-come first-serve’ basis.
+The number of delegates shall be restricted to 25 on a ‘first-come-first-serve’ basis.
 Spot registration is unavailable.
-The course is intended to be conducted three times a year.